01Space/RP2040-0.42LCD/README.md

 And many many others who haven't been mentioned....

 # Resources required for programming in CircuitPython
-In order to program your Raspberry Pi Pico with CircuitPython, you may have to flash it first.
+In order to program your RP2040-0.42OLED with CircuitPython, you may have to flash it first.
 To do this, you need to download the *.uf2 file from https://circuitpython.org/board/raspberry_pi_pico/ and copy it to your Pi Pico.

 Furthermore, the libraries are also required for the CircuitPython version used.
 In my case, I flashed the Pi Pico in version 7.11 and download the examples for version 7.x from https://circuitpython.org/libraries.